-Investing money can be a simple or as complicated as you want to make it.
-I like things simple as possible, so I’ve outlined 7 steps of investing for nurses and other average income earners like nurses.
-Each step is critical for success so don’t skip over step, and read my disclaimer about financial advice.
+Investing money can be as simple or as complicated as you want to make it.
+I like things as simple as possible, so I’ve outlined 7 steps of investing for nurses and other average income earners like nurses.
+Each step is critical for success.

 Second, figure out how much money you’ll need to reach your goal.
 If your goal is a home, then strive to have 20% of the value of the home plus several thousand extra for buying/selling costs.
-You can get a loan and buy a home with a smaller downpayment but there are usually extra costs such as PMI insurance and more interest owed.
+You can get a loan and buy a home with a smaller down payment but there are usually extra costs such as PMI insurance.
 If things go bad with the economy, you’ll have a little extra wiggle room with a 20% downpayment.

 If your goal is financial independence or retirement, then figure out how much you expect to spend yearly in retirement.
 If you’ve been budgeting, then it is pretty easy to figure out how much you spend each year.
 If you haven’t been budgeting, then now is a good time to start tracking where your money goes every month and eventually you’ll see how much you’ve spent in a year.
 It took me some time after graduating nursing school to learn the power of tracking my expenses, but now I can’t imagine going without a budget.

 Third, figure out how much you’ll need to save each year to get to your goal.
-This is similar to step 2, but instead of looking at how much money you need, you are now looking at how much money you should save every year to get to your goal in step 2.
+This is similar to step 2, but instead of looking at how much money you need overall, you are now looking at how much money you should save every year to get to your goal above.
 Basically you’re breaking down your goal into bite sized chunks that you can achieve each month and year.